Methods of Debt Collection In The Light of Turkish Law

 In case that debt stemming from a documents such as cheque, deeds, etc, legal case must be filed by the creditor at enforcement courts.
 In these cases, debtor must prove that the signature or stamp on the document does not belong to him.
 The subject matter in this case can be only the validity conditions of the document rather than context of debt.

 Atty.
 Gokhan Cindemir graduated from Anatolian High School of Karadeniz Eregli, after his graduation he studied in Belgium with AFS intercultural exchange program.
 He obtained his law license degree from Marmara University of Law Faculty.
 During his university education, he participated in Philip C. Jessup International Law Moot Court Competition on behalf of the Marmara University.
 After his admission to Istanbul Bar Association in 2009, he obtained master degree (LL.M) from Gent University / Belgium in the field of European and Comparative law.
 His master research was about Freedom of Establishment In Relation With Turkey and EEC in the frame of Ankara Agreement.
 He is specialized in International Private Law, European Law, Real Estate Law, Penal Law and Tort Law.
 He speaks fluent English and has good command of Dutch and French.
-He is also authorized as a solicitor, barrister and debt collection turkish lawyer.
+He is also authorized as a solicitor, barrister.